gwastro/pycbc/docs/inference/examples/lisa_smbhb.rst

 you need to install `BBHx <https://github.com/mikekatz04/BBHx>`_ and `the corresponding PyCBC waveform plugin <https://github.com/ConWea/BBHX-waveform-model>`_, please click the corresponding link to see the detailed description of the installation.

-First, we create the following configuration file, here we just set chirp mass, mass ratio and tc as variable parameters:
+First, we create the following configuration file, here we just set chirp mass, mass ratio and tc as variable parameters, `tc`, `eclipticlongitude`, `eclipticlatitude` and `polarization` are defined in the LISA frame:

 .. literalinclude:: ../../../examples/inference/lisa_smbhb/lisa_smbhb_relbin.ini
    :language: ini